ShulinCao/OpenNRE-PyTorch/README.md

 python draw_plot.py PCNN_ATT
 ```

 The plot will be saved as `./test_result/pr_curve.png`.
-You could appoint several models in the arguments, like `python draw_plot.py PCNN_ATT PCNN_MAX PCNN_AVE`, as long as there are these models' results in `./test_result`.
+You could appoint several models in the arguments, like `python draw_plot.py PCNN_ATT PCNN_ONE PCNN_AVE`, as long as there are these models' results in `./test_result`.

 ## Build Your Own Model